gabceb/jquery-browser-plugin/README.md

 **Note: Testing requires Casperjs v1.1**

+Install the grunt-cli dependency by running `npm install -g grunt-cli` Run `npm install` to install all dependencies including grunt and all tasks

-Once Casperjs is properly installed you can execute the tests using:
+Once Casperjs and the grunt-cli npm package is installed you can execute all the tests by using:

-	casperjs test test/test.js
+	grunt test

 ## Development